New To Benefits

 - Non-Exempt – Refers to employees who are paid by the hour and are not exempt from over-time pay, according to the Fair Labor Standards Act.
 This includes Non-Exempt Staff, Non Union Service Staff and IATSE union members.
 This does not include SEIU union members.

-Research Associate B (RAB) – Refers to grant or college funded employees (other than those on certain kinds of training grants) with an appointment of greater than nine (9) months and less than three (3) years.
+- Research Associate B (RAB) – Refers to grant or Dartmouth-funded employees (other than those on certain kinds of training grants) with an appointment of greater than nine (9) months and less than three (3) years.
 RAB's are exempt from over-time pay according to the Fair Labor Standards Act.

 - Research Fellow – A post-doctoral trainee on a NRSA or T32 training grant with an appointment of at least nine (9) months and less than three (3) years.
 Research Fellows are exempt from over-time pay, according to the Fair Labor Standards Act.
 These employees are paid with non-taxable wages.